What is statistically significant

 Understanding P-Values and Statistical Significance

-METHOD 2: Using a table of Critical Values to make a decision The 95% Critical Values of the Sample Correlation Coefficient Table can be used to give you a good idea of whether the computed value of .This variable is statistically significant and probably a worthwhile addition to your regression model.When you say changing your alpha from .
-We can see that the p-value for Tutor is 0. that it is unlikely to have happened by chance).05: On the contrary, a value exceeding 0.Balises :Null HypothesisSignificance LevelStatistically Significant EvidenceGenerally if none of the predictor variables in the model are statistically significant, the overall F statistic is also not statistically significant.05), it shows the results are meaningful.
+It’s possible that each predictor variable is not significant and yet the F-test says that all of the predictor variables combined are jointly significant.A good maximum sample size is usually around 10% of the population, as long as this does not exceed 1000.
+METHOD 2: Using a table of Critical Values to make a decision The 95% Critical Values of the Sample Correlation Coefficient Table can be used to give you a good idea of whether the computed value of .This variable is statistically significant and probably a worthwhile addition to your regression model.When you say changing your alpha from . that it is unlikely to have happened by chance).05: On the contrary, a value exceeding 0.Balises :Null HypothesisSignificance LevelStatistically Significant EvidenceGenerally if none of the predictor variables in the model are statistically significant, the overall F statistic is also not statistically significant.05), it shows the results are meaningful.

 Statistical Significance - Quick Introduction